prackash/LinkedIn-posts/Readme.md

 2. AI Detectors are prone to false positives, do check on your own.

 3. I am not HVAC certified or a power management expert.
-However i do have experience building/working with PC's & GPU's
+However i do have experience building/working with AI models, PC's, & GPU's.

 4. I am writing this on my own without the use of AI, check using AI detectors  to confirm.